Simple Kid: History

-The track "Lil' King Kong" from two was featured in a Saturn automobile advertisement in the US, as well as in an advertisement in the UK for the mobile phone operator Orange.
-"Lil' King Kong" also featured in the film, Jumper in 2008.
+The track "Lil' King Kong" from 2 was featured in a Saturn automobile advertisement in the US, in an advertisement in the UK for the mobile phone operator Orange, and in the film Jumper in 2008.

-In early 2011, it was announced on the artist's official website that there would be no further music nor tours by Simple Kid.
-Despite this announcement, a new Simple Kid single, The Road, appeared for sale in Spring 2012.
-An unreleased track "Snakes and Ladders" is archived on BBC Sounds it was recorded in 2013 for BBCs Radio 4 series "Forever Young" and details the trials and tribulations of balancing professional musicianship with the prospect of raising a family.
-The song is a duet with his pregnant wife; "Put your hand on my belly, I think we're getting ready for a family home".
+In early 2011, the artist's official website announced that there would be no further music nor tours by Simple Kid.
+Despite this announcement, a new Simple Kid single, "The Road", appeared for sale in Spring 2012.
+An unreleased track, "Snakes and Ladders", is archived on BBC Sounds; it was recorded in 2013 for BBC Radio 4 series Forever Young and details the trials and tribulations of balancing professional musicianship with the prospect of raising a family.
+The song is a duet with his pregnant wife.

 In December 2018 Simple Kid started to release new music again.
-Song titles include Lost in Space (The Forgotten Man), The End Of America, I Think We're Gonna Be Good Friends, Nobel Prize, The Only Child, If You Could Talk to Your Teenage Self?, The Last Bus Home, Robot Lion and Grey Ghost and Only When We're Young.
+Song titles include "Lost in Space (The Forgotten Man)", "The End Of America", "I Think We're Gonna Be Good Friends", "Nobel Prize", "The Only Child", "If You Could Talk to Your Teenage Self?", "The Last Bus Home", "Robot Lion and Grey Ghost" and "Only When We're Young".
 Several of these songs were compiled as the album Simple Kid 3: Health & Safety, released in July 2022.
-Simple Kid returned to performing in April 2023 after a 15 year hiatus.
+Simple Kid returned to performing in April 2023 after a 15-year hiatus.